“Though some of you cannot yet vote, I hope that, when you do, it will be in a more goated Australia for a government with more aura. Skibidi!”

 “I had a few people being like, ‘Oh, why didn’t you wait till you were more experienced?’” she added.

-In the Northern Beaches, Cllr Ethan Hrnjak, a 21-year-old law student, said he had also weathered a barrage of criticism.
+In the Northern Beaches, Cllr Ethan Hrnjak, a 21-year-old environment and planning law student, said he had also weathered a barrage of criticism.

 The Macquarie University student was elected to a seat on the Northern Beaches Council last month and has run for a seat on the Northern Beaches Council before, as well as in the 2022 federal and 2023 state elections.